APS-Networks/APS-One-touch/ReadMe.md

 ### sal_hw_profile
    Select the profile for using Switch Abstraction Layer (SAL) on the switch.
-   Get SAL release from APSN support portal, unzip it into APS-One-touch/release/sal directory.
+   Get SAL release from APSN support portal, unzip it into APS-One-touch/release/sal directory. like: `unzip sal_<version>.zip -d APS-One-touch/release/sal`
    There is no other config to be done in settings.yaml by end user, SAL settings in advance_settings.yaml are for development usage.
    Check 'BF SDE', 'BSP' nodes configuration in settings.yaml.